Maryland Association for Family and Community Education (MDAFCE)

 4. Blankets need to be a minimum of 36 x 36.
 They can be longer approximately 36 x 45 to 50 to accommodate a pre-teen/teenager.
 Cotton fabric blankets must have batting.
 Flannel blankets do not have to have batting.

 5. Pin blankets/batting carefully so that sewing is easier.
+Use glass-headed pins with a large head, and be sure all of them have been taken out before you turn the blanket in.
 When sewing, be careful with tucks and puckers, check both sides.
 When pinning, flatten out batting.

 6. Use like fabrics, i.e. cotton with cotton, flannel with flannel.